Skip to content

 3.1 Null Value None

-None is also a value used to indicate "nothing", and can be checked using is or is not, as follows:
+None is a value that represents "nothing," and can be checked using is or is not, as follows:

 Python